BoomSec/BoomSec/README.md

 - G'day, I’m Boom
 - Working in the IT Industry one support ticket at a time.

-- Studying CyberSecurity and programming in my free time
+- Studying cyberSecurity and programming in my free time

 - Contact me on Discord @ boom_mic
-- Regular on discord.gg/owlsec
+- Regularly on discord.gg/owlsec - come say G'day

 <!---
 BoomSec/BoomSec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.